nguyendkn/git-generator/README.md

 - `--dry-run, -d`: Preview the commit message without applying it
 - `--staged, -S`: Use staged changes (default: true)
 - `--multiple, -m`: Generate multiple commit message options
+- `--no-add`: Skip automatic staging of changes (git add .)

+> **Auto-staging Feature**: By default, the `generate` command automatically runs `git add .` to stage all changes before generating the commit message.
+This streamlines the workflow by eliminating the need to manually stage files.
+Use the `--no-add` flag if you prefer to manually control which files are staged.

 #### `config` command